SpectrumIM/spectrum2/index.md

 <div style="position: relative; width: 220px; height:394px; float:left;  color: #222; background-color: #fff;border-radius: 2px;-moz-border-radius: 2px;-webkit-border-radius: 2px;  padding: 10px; margin: 0 3px; box-shadow: 0 0 10px rgba(0,0,0,.1);">
 <h3>What is Spectrum 2?</h3>
 <hr/>
-Spectrum 2 is an open source instant messaging transport.
-It allows users to chat together even when they are using different IM networks.
+Spectrum 2 is an open source instant messaging transport.<br/>
+It allows users to chat together even when they are using different IM networks.<br/>
 It acts as a transport layer between the users as showed in the animation above.
 <br/>
 <a style="   position: absolute;bottom: 10px; right: 10px;" href="#">Read More</a>